How to Calculate Weight Gain or Loss in Excel (5 Easy Methods)

 Combine OFFSET and COUNT Functions in Excel

-• In the final phase, we can determine the average weight loss or gain by pressing the Enter.
+• In the final phase, we can determine the average weight loss or gain by pressing Enter.

 Combine OFFSET and COUNT Functions in Excel